 Choose your cybersecurity framework

 Prior to choosing a cybersecurity reference framework, it is important to consider your business sector and the applicable regulatory requirements.
-If this is your case, you must use the appropriate framework.
-However, for the majority of organizations, I recommend the NIST Cyber Security Framework (CSF).
+If so, you must use the applicable cyber security standard (health, energy, finance, etc.).
+However, for a mature organization, I recommend the NIST Cyber Security Framework (CSF).
 It is comprehensive, understandable and very well aligned with other standards and compliance requirements.
 The 5-area approach makes a lot of sense:

 - Understand what to protect ( Identify )